worktheclock/nix.dev/source/tutorials/nix-language.md

 The only way to specify build inputs in the Nix language is explicitly with:

 - File system paths
-- Dedicated functions.
+- Dedicated functions

 Nix and the Nix language refer to files by their content hash.
-If file contents are not known in advance, it's unavoidable to read files during expression evaluation.
+If a file's content is not known in advance, the file will be read during expression evaluation.

 :::{note}
 Nix supports other types of impure expressions, such as [search paths](search-path) or the constant [`builtins.currentSystem`](https://nixos.org/manual/nix/stable/language/builtin-constants.html#builtins-currentSystem).
-We do not cover those here in more detail, as they do not matter for how the Nix language works in principle, and because they are discouraged for the very reason of breaking reproducibility.
+We do not cover those here in more detail as they do not matter to how the Nix language works in principle and because their use is discouraged for the reason of breaking reproducibility.
 :::

 ### Paths